christopherahern/GAM-DH/README.md

     git clone https://github.com/christopherahern/GAM-DH.git

+To run the code and compile the document, just run `make.sh`:

+    ./make.sh

-To run the code, execute the following, which will output figures to `local/`:
+To just run the code, which will output figures to `local/`:

     Rscript src/code.R